About Alva Anderson

 Alva Anderson, Jazz Singer and Violist

-Her band members Tom DiPietra, guitar; Jesse Crawford, bass and Charlie Taylor, percussion have performed these concerts in libraries, churches and schools in New York City.
+Her band members - guitarist Tom DiPietra, bassist Jesse Crawford, and percussionist Charlie Taylor - have performed these concerts in libraries, churches and schools in New York City.
 With this band Alva Anderson creates original music and puts her own spin on the music of these singers and the other singers who have fed her desire to sing.